-2. Information required to take a decision
+2. Information provided to Cabinet to take the decision to approve the report

 Headline achievements and challenges relating to each outcome are presented in the 'Highlights' section at the front of the report.
-Cabinet is invited to consider this overview of Council performance and impact in relation to the Council Plan deliverables contributing to the Kirklees Shared Outcomes and the Council's aspiration to be effective and efficient in the delivery of its services.
+Cabinet was invited to consider this overview of Council performance and impact in relation to the Council Plan deliverables contributing to the Kirklees Shared Outcomes and the Council's aspiration to be effective and efficient in the delivery of its services.